A Leader Report

 Connecting

-This team picks up changes in market, customers, and the wider organisation early.
+Shifts in market, customers, and organisation get picked up early.

-We build value through partnerships with other teams.
-We deliver through them, not around them.
+Value built through partnerships with other teams, not around them.

 What the data shows